Common Name: Anubias Nangi

 - Do not make drastic changes to the aquarium.
 Unstable parameters will result in melt and rotting of the aquarium plant.

 - Please be sure to remove this plant from its pot.
-For instructions on how to properly prep aquarium plants,

 - CO2 injection and quality aquarium soil will yield better growth.